MicrosoftDocs/windows-ai-docs/docs/index.md

 1. [Integrate the model](integrate-model.md) into your app's code.
 1. Run on any Windows device!

+To learn how to develop with Windows ML, take a look through our documentation.

+> [!WARNING]
+> Windows ML is a **pre-released** product which may be substantially modified before it’s commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.
-> [!NOTE]
+>
-> To build applications that use Windows ML, you'll need the [Windows 10 Insider Preview Build](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewiso) (Build 17728 or higher) and the [Windows 10 SDK](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewSDK) (Build 17723 or higher).
+> To try out the pre-released Windows ML, you'll need the [Windows 10 Insider Preview Build](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewiso) (Build 17728 or higher) and the [Windows 10 SDK](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewSDK) (Build 17723 or higher).

 ## Documentation

-To learn how to develop with Windows ML, take a look through our documentation.

 | Topic | Description |
 | - | - |